tsackton/taelgar/People/Tollenders/Escobar Garavito.md

 >> Based in: [[Tollen]], [[Western Green Sea]]
 >> `$=dv.view("_scripts/view/get_CurrentWhereabouts", {"config": await app.vault.adapter.read(app.vault.configDir + "/taelgarConfig.json")})`

-A young and charismatic student at the University of Tollen, Escobar's journey from the humble village of Lavila in Cymea to the bustling streets of Tollen showcases his adaptability and determination.
+A young and charismatic student at the University of [[Tollen]], Escobar's journey from the humble village of Lavila in Cymea to the bustling streets of [[Tollen]] showcases his adaptability and determination.

 %%SECRET[1]%%SECRET
 ## Roleplaying Notes